TuneFish41/banner-comment-generator/README.md

 # ASCII banner-comment-generator

-This script generates a ASCII banner for commenting purpose and seperating code blocks.
+This script generates a ASCII banner for commenting purpose and seperating code blocks using pyfiglet.

 # Example